cb109/vscode-convert-selection-with-script/README.md

-# convert-selection-with-script README
+# vscode-convert-selection-with-script

 ## Features

 Lets you replace the currently selected text/code with the commandline output of a script you send it to.

+Registers one command:

-- Registers one command: `convert-selection-with-script.convertSelectionWithScript`: "Convert Selection with Script"
+  - `convert-selection-with-script.convertSelectionWithScript`: **Convert Selection with Script**

 ### Please note